josephsl/wintenApps/readme.md

 * Certain information such as Windows Update progress is now reported automatically.
 * Progress bar values and other information are no longer announced twice.
+* If it takes a while to search for settings, NVDA will announce "searching" and search result status such as if a setting cannot be found.

 ## Skype Preview